nostr-protocol/nostr/README.md

 - **How do I find people to follow?**

-  First you must know them and get their public key somehow, either by asking or by seeing it referenced somewhere.
+  First, you must know them and get their public key somehow, either by asking or by seeing it referenced somewhere.
 Once you're inside a Nostr social network you'll be able to see them interacting with other people and then you can also start following and interacting with these others.

 - **How do I find relays?
 What happens if I'm not connected to the same relays someone else is?**

   You won't be able to communicate with that person.
-But there are hints on events that can be used so that your client software (or you, manually) know how to connect to the other person's relay and interact with them.
+But there are hints on events that can be used so that your client software (or you, manually) knows how to connect to the other person's relay and interact with them.
 There are other ideas on how to solve this too in the future but we can't ever promise perfect reachability, no protocol can.

 - **Can I know how many people are following me?**